PPML/tabby/utilities/inst/about-tabby.md

 epidemiology in the United States.
 The model can be used to investigate how changes in the drivers of TB epidemiology could lead to changes in long term epidemiology.
-For further details on the epidemiological factors included in the model, detailed methods, and main results see the paper “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” Menzies et al, American Journal of Epidemiology 2018 (forthcoming).
+For further details on the epidemiological factors included in the model, detailed methods, and main results see the paper [“Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model”](https://academic.oup.com/aje/article/187/9/2011/4995883) Menzies et al, American Journal of Epidemiology 2018.
 While the model itself includes a large number of factors determining TB epidemiology, this web tool is restricted to the scenarios included in the published journal article, and does not allow user control of individual parameters.